viamrobotics/docs/docs/data-ai/ai/alert.md

 To configure notifications, either

-- add a webhook and enter the URL of your custom cloud function, if you created one
+- add a webhook and enter the URL of your custom cloud function
 - add an email address to use Viam's built-in email notifications

 For both options also configure the time between notifications.

 Click **Save** in the top right corner of the screen to save your changes.

+{{< readfile "/static/include/webhooks.md" >}}

 ## Test the whole system